playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 };
 ```

-This custom function is often called a "composition", since we're using Vue's Composition API inside of it.
-We can then use this composition inside of our setup `script`, like so:
+This custom function is often called a "composition," since we're using Vue's Composition API inside it.
+We can then use this composition inside our setup `script`, like so:

 ```vue
 <!-- App.vue -->